 We chose Cleveland Heights deliberately.
 We wanted to live near family.
 We wanted to be someplace beautiful, someplace we could breathe.
 And we wanted community—to be surrounded by creative, caring, and engaged people.
 When we landed here, I quickly knew we had made the right choice.
 This is where we want to raise our children, become empty-nesters, and grow old.
 We have come home.

 Since moving here, we have bought our “forever home.”
 We had our third child, and my husband and I love getting involved with our kids’ school and other causes.
 And slowly, as our third-baby fog began to lift and we could finally see past the next bedtime, I tuned in more and more to the unique community advocacy and local governance here in Cleveland Heights.

 Explore how we can better ensure that every resident in Cleveland Heights feels fully represented and advocated for by our City Council.

 Dedicate permanent institutional resources and empower communities through advocacy and partnership to root out systemic inequity and promote social, economic, and environmental justice.

-Grow our local economy by pursuing an economic development approach that prioritizes supporting and investing in locally owned businesses while also exploring development opportunities that align with our city’s value commitments and unique community dynamics.
+Grow our local economy by pursuing an economic development approach that prioritizes supporting locally owned businesses while also exploring development opportunities that align with our city’s value commitments and unique community dynamics.

 Develop and implement a Sustainability Plan that will strengthen our area’s habitat, prepare us to adapt to coming climate impacts, build a green economy, and put us on a path to reach 100% renewable energy by 2035 (if not sooner).

-Ease our local property tax burden through diversifying our tax base, increasing cost-efficiency of public services, and advocating on behalf of our city on the state level for more equitable funding and other assistance.
+Ease our local property tax burden through expanding our tax base and advocating on behalf of our public schools on the state level for fair funding of education.

 Through advocacy and coalition, ensure that all of our schools get the funding and resources they need to support our students and give them the education they deserve.